Yanping-Cong/ULSA/doc/install.rst

     * caput_\ , Cluster Astronomical Python Utilities;
     * NE2001_\, the free electron distribution in galaxy;
     * mpi4py_\, This package provides Python bindings for the Message Passing Interface (MPI) standard;
-.. note:: ``LFSM`` can work without MPI support, in which case, only a single process is invoked, but in order to process large amounts of data in parallel and distributed manner, mpi4py_ is needed.
+.. note:: ``ULSA`` can work without MPI support, in which case, only a single process is invoked, but in order to process large amounts of data in parallel and distributed manner, mpi4py_ is needed.